-Despite the growing popularity of high-protein diets, there haven’t been enough studies to prove that they are healthier or can influence weight loss, according to the National Institute of Health and the Mayo Clinic.
+Despite the growing popularity of high-protein diets, there haven’t been enough studies to prove that they’re healthier or can influence weight loss, according to the Mayo Clinic.

 Before you reach for the white bread or pasta, keep in mind that the type of carb you eat matters.
 Some carbs are healthier than others.
 Opt for whole grains, beans, and fiber-rich vegetables and fruits instead of refined grains and products with added sugar.

 Including healthy fats in your diet can help you to balance your blood sugar, decrease your risk of heart disease and type 2 diabetes, and improve your brain function.
-They are also powerful anti-inflammatories, and they may lower your risk of arthritis, cancer, and Alzheimer disease.
+They’re also powerful anti-inflammatories, and they may lower your risk of arthritis, cancer, and Alzheimer’s disease.

-If you eat a varied, well-balanced diet full of vegetables and fruits, you likely don’t need to take vitamin supplements.
+If you eat a varied, well-balanced diet full of vegetables and fruits, and have a normal and healthy functioning digestive tract, you likely don’t need to take vitamin supplements.

 Much like vitamins, minerals help support the body.
-They are essential for many body functions, including building strong bones and teeth, metabolism, and staying properly hydrated.
+They’re essential for many body functions, including building strong bones and teeth, regulating your metabolism, and staying properly hydrated.
 Some of the most common minerals are calcium, iron, and zinc.